biolab/orange-web2/public/blog/2019-1-how-to-abuse-p-values-in-correlations/how-to-abuse-p-values-in-correlations.md

 	0.15236602574520097
 	correlations[int(npairs * 0.30)]
 	0.3026816170584785
-This proves only that p-values for the Pearson correlation coefficient are well calibrated (and that {{< link_new url="https://en.wikipedia.org/wiki/Mersenne_Twister" name="Mersenne twister">}} that is used to generate random numbers in numpy works well).
+This proves only that p-values for the Pearson correlation coefficient are well calibrated (and that <LinkNew url="https://en.wikipedia.org/wiki/Mersenne_Twister" name="Mersenne twister"/> that is used to generate random numbers in numpy works well).
 In theory, the p-value for a certain statistics (like Pearson’s r) is the probability of getting such or even more extreme value if the null-hypothesis (of no correlation, in our case) is actually true.
 5 % of random hypotheses should have a p-value below 0.05, 10 % a value below 10, and 23 % a value below 23.

 Imagine what they can do with the Correlations widget in the parallel universe!
 They compute correlations between all pairs, print out the first 5 % of them and start writing a paper without bothering to look at p-values at all.
 They know they should be statistically significant even if the data is random.